dwhall/HeyMac/docs/HeyMacApv6Overview.rst

 the source address.
 Thus, HeyMac offers a little bit of anonymity by allowing the source address of message to be encrypted if so desired.

-An up/down route is not optimally efficient, but it is reasonably efficient and, moreover, is guaranteed to exist as long as both endpoints remain linked to the tree.
+An up/down route is not an optimal route, but it is reasonably close and, moreover, is guaranteed to exist as long as both endpoints remain linked to the root.
 The simplicity of up/down routing means that keeping a routing table is not necessary.
 Even the lowest-memory nodes can perform the essential routing function.
 Whereas 802.15.4 networks have reduced function devices (RFDs) that do not route,